ng-solutions-architecture/lotus-automation/README.md

 ## Assumptions

-- Everything runs under a single user
+- Everything runs under a single user.
+Run the installer script as the user under which you want Lotus to run.
-- All components are (currently) installed on a single machine
+- Lotus-daemon, lotus-miner, boostd and booster-http are installed on a single machine.
+- Use Sealing-as-a-Service or add a sealing worker to your setup.

 ## Getting started